top of page

 Frequently Asked Questions

 Therapy is different than simply talking to a friend or family member about a problem.
-Counsellors use their expertise and specialized training to direct conversation and ask questions in a way that may allow you to gain a greater understanding of yourself, your environment, and what changes may be helpful in addressing the problem area.
-Counsellors offer a confidential and non-judgmental space to explore how you are feeling, why you might be feeling that way, and how you can move forward.
+Therapists use their expertise and specialized training to direct conversation and ask questions in a way that may allow you to gain a greater understanding of yourself, your environment, and what changes may be helpful in addressing the problem area.
+Therapists offer a confidential and non-judgmental space to explore how you are feeling, why you might be feeling that way, and how you can move forward.

 Rooted Thistle Counselling takes your privacy and trust very seriously.
-As a custodian of your personal health information, the counsellor must abide by the terms set out in the Personal Health Information Protection Act (PHIPA).
+As a custodian of your personal health information, the therapist must abide by the terms set out in the Personal Health Information Protection Act (PHIPA).
 Information you provide in session will not be shared with anyone without your informed written consent.
-There are, however, a few limitations to confidentiality that allow your counsellor to share your information without your consent: Situations where you are thought to be at risk of harm to yourself or others A request from a legal authority (ex.
-Subpoena) Situations of suspected or reported child abuse or neglect or elder abuse within a long-term care facility Abuse by a Regulated Health Care Professional
+There are, however, a few limitations to confidentiality that allow your therapist to share your information without your consent:

 All of these licensed professions have the ability to offer psychotherapy services, however there are some key differences.
 Social Workers with a master of social work (MSW) degree are trained to provide psychotherapy services for a variety of mental health concerns.
 They are also skilled in connecting clients with supports and resources in their communities.
 Social Workers are not able to diagnose a mental health condition or prescribe medication.
 Psychologists typically hold a master or doctoral degree in psychology.
 Psychologists are able to assess and diagnose mental health disorders.
 They use psychotherapy methods to support people in managing symptoms.
 There are many different practice areas a psychologist may choose to specialize in.
 Psychiatrists are medical doctors that are able to diagnose mental health disorders and prescribe medication as a form of treatment.
 In Ontario a patient must receive a referral from their Family Doctor in order to see a psychiatrist.